• スポットタイトル

 ■ Admission fee: Free

-Smelt fishing: *This varies depending on the plan, so please contact the plan provider.
+■ Wakasagi fishing: ※ As it varies depending on the plan, please inquire to the plan providing organization.

 parking lot